Tulane Home Tulane Shield logo linking to site home page

 Tulane University currently has 5 buildings and 2 renovations certified by the U.S. Green Building council's Leadership in Energy and Environmental Design (LEED) program and several more projects underway with the goal of achieving LEED Certification at or above the Silver level.

-Information about each project and its sustainable features can be found by clicking on the images below.
+Information about each project and its sustainable features can be found below.

 Office of Sustainability